coecms/splitvar/README.md

                             datasets this may need to be set to a lower value to avoid excessive memory use (default=128)

+### Simple example

-As an example, the file `ocean.nc` contains 5 years of dailt data from a 1 degree global MOM5 ocean data for the following variables
+As an example, the file `ocean_daily.nc` contains 5 years of daily data from a 1 degree global MOM5 ocean for the following variables

     ocean_daily.nc
     Time steps:  1826  x  1.0 days